AusClimateService/npcp/reports/phase1/phase1_report.md

 in an attempt to avoid potential overfitting or an excessive influence of very rare events.

-While it is technically a "delta change" method as opposed to a "bias correction" method, the QDM method was also included in the assessment.
+While it is technically a "delta change" method as opposed to a "bias correction" method, the QDC method was also included in the assessment.
 In contrast to bias correction, delta change approaches establish a transfer function between reference and future model outputs (e.g. from an historical model experiment and future climate emission scenario experiment) and then apply that transfer function to observations to create a future time series.
-Application ready climate data was produced using QDM for the [Climate Change in Australia](https://www.climatechangeinaustralia.gov.au/) project, so it is useful to compare that approach to traditional bias correction.
+Application ready climate data was produced using QDC for the [Climate Change in Australia](https://www.climatechangeinaustralia.gov.au/) project, so it is useful to compare that approach to traditional bias correction.
-The QDM method is conceptually very similar to ECDFm and is essentially the most basic quantile-based delta change method available.
+The QDC method is conceptually very similar to ECDFm and is essentially the most basic quantile-based delta change method available.

 Unlike the univariate approaches,